Rotations

 Player locks

 Long-press any player to open the Player actions sheet.
-Two lock options are available:
+Lock options are available there:

-- Lock to field — the player is excluded from all rotation suggestions and never leaves the field for the rest of the game.
+- Always-on lock: the player is excluded from rotation suggestions and never leaves the playing area for the rest of the game (football's "lock to field").

 The fairness score

 The quarter-break screen shows a Fairness score from 0 to 100.
-It measures how evenly zone minutes are spread across the whole squad — 100 is perfectly equal; lower means some kids have had noticeably more or less time in certain positions.
+It measures how evenly time is spread across the whole squad.
+100 is perfectly equal; lower means some kids have had noticeably more or less time in certain positions.

-The Stats tab shows per-player zone minute breakdowns for the full season.
+The Stats tab shows per-player position breakdowns for the full season.